Things to do in Byron Bay: Where to Eat, Drink, Stay and Play

 4/85-87 Jonson Street, Byron Bay

 Coffee before cocktails is essential, and it’s unlikely you’ll find a better cup in Byron than at Top Shop.
-As the name suggests, this locally loved café sits on the top of a hill, and is best known in town for serving up excellent, single origin coffee, along with a tasty range of burgers and sandwiches.
+As the name suggests, this locally loved café sits on the top of a hill and is best known in town for serving up excellent, Single Origin coffee, along with a tasty range of burgers and sandwiches.
 Heads up — this place can get rather busy, so just in case you can’t find a seat, do as the locals do and sit on the grass by the road for a makeshift picnic.

 65 Carlyle Street, Byron Bay

-‘Barrio’, meaning “neighbourhood” in Spanish, has an industrial-style interior, yet still manages to feel warm and welcoming, thanks to large wooden communal tables, an open kitchen with Argentinian wood-fired oven and grill, and outdoor tables and picnic rugs.
+‘Barrio’, meaning “neighbourhood” in Spanish, has an industrial-style interior, yet still manages to feel warm and welcoming, thanks to large wooden communal tables, an open kitchen with an Argentinian wood-fired oven and grill, and outdoor tables and picnic rugs.
 The food served here is authentic and has a suitably well-refined cocktail list to match.

 1 Porter Street, Byron Bay